dmauser/azure-dns-private-resolver/adr-lab/README.md

 **Azure side:**

 - Azure Hub and two spokes virtual networks (VNETs) with their respective address spaces: 10.0.20.0/24 (Hub), 10.0.21.0/24 (Spoke1), and 10.0.22.0/24 (Spoke2)
-- Linux VMs on each Azure VNETs accessible via Serial Console or Bastion.
+- Linux VMs on each Azure VNETs are accessible via Serial Console or Bastion.
-- Each VNET has Private Endpoint towards their respective storage account.
+- Each VNET has Private Endpoint toward its respective storage account.
-- Azure VPN Gateway Active/Active using BGP (ASN 65515) with a S2S VPN connection to On-premises.
+- Azure VPN Gateway Active/Active using BGP (ASN 65515) with an S2S VPN connection to On-premises.
 - Azure DNS Private Resolver with both inbound and outbound endpoints.
 - There's a DNS Private Resolver Ruleset with a single rule to **onprem.constoso.corp** using on-prem Windows DNS Server as destination (192.168.100.5).
 That rule set has VNET links to each Azure VNET.
 - Private DNS Zones host two zones: **azure.constoso.corp** with auto-registration to get all Azure VM names automatically registered) and privatelink.blob.core.windows.net hosting the three Private Endpoints for each VNET.